 I always love aromatherapy and I use it a lot for our house fragrance.
 But when I was pregnant, I used the oils even more.
 Because I found the essential oils helped me to relax and chill.
 Especially when my bump got bigger and I found it difficult to rest.
 So using aromatherapy was my way-to-go self-care.
 I used to use an old-fashioned-style oil burner.
 But now you can get a more practical oil lamp.

-Conclusion on maternity items that you actually need and use
+Conclusion on pregnancy items for first-time moms that you actually need and use

 As tempting as it is to get all sorts of things to make your first pregnancy easy, at the end of the day you should be more sensible to choose what you actually need and use.

 Of course, you’re allowed to buy anything you want.
 Especially if you can afford them anyway.

 But if you’re like me, having a modest lifestyle and prefer to save the money for your baby, then you’ll have to decide wisely.

 From my experience of two pregnancies, the following are the only pregnancy items that I used as a first-time mom